ioanajivet/LearningTracker/server/readme.md

-# Database Changes from edX to Vis_Server
+# Database Changes from edX to Vis_Server schema

 ### Major changes:
 - Removed course_run_id from functions since this course_run_id does not exist in the new database.